icgood/slimta-deprecated/doc/api/slimta.message.contents.rst

    a message, modifying the ``headers`` table will NOT work.

    :param self: :mod:`contents` object.
-   :param name: the name of the header to add, e.g. ``X-Awesome-Sauce``.
+   :param name: the name of the header to add, e.g. ``"X-Awesome-Sauce"``.
-   :param value: the raw contents of the header, e.g. ``127.0.0.1``.
+   :param value: the raw contents of the header, e.g. ``"127.0.0.1"``.
    :param after_existing: if true, append the new header instead of prepending it
     to the list of headers.